 April 18 south-central Illinois expedition; accident close call; flooding

-Even with the 10% hatched tornado risk issued by the SPC, I was originally not planning to chase on Thursday (other than shooting lightning in downtown St. Louis, those images are here).
+Even with the 10% hatched tornado risk issued by the SPC, I was originally not planning to photograph storms on Thursday (other than shooting lightning in downtown St. Louis, those images are here).
 I admit I simply got suckered into chasing by the PDS tornado watch issued early in the morning.
 Day 2 Midwestern squall line setups in nearly unidirectional flow aloft are climatologically poor tornado producers, and I did not see anything in morning data that indicated a target worthy of a multi-hour drive.
 However, it's difficult to ignore a PDS tornado watch in my backyard issued by professionals who are leagues above me in forecasting ability.

 I left New Baden around 9AM and headed east.
 Despite my initial skepticism, it was intriguing that the squall line had completely stalled just east of St. Louis, something I'd not seen before with similar setups.
 Usually such a squall line will continue plowing east, pushing the afternoon instability axis to Louisville or farther.
 The stalled line meant the instability in southern Illinois would not be fouled early on.
 Furthermore, the RAP model showed a quite-nice instability/helicity/0-1km EHI bullseye in the Evansville, Indiana region at 5PM.
 This was south of the PDS watch, so I expected that another would be issued to cover this by noon (the watch was issued, but as a standard non-PDS one).